kanukolanub/Splunk-Enterprise-Tool/Project-3-Searching-the-tutorial-data.md

     Click the **Visualization** tab.
     By default, the **Visualization** tab opens with a Column chart.
     Click **Column Chart** to open the visualization type selector.
+15. Column, Bar, and Pie charts are listed as the Recommended chart type for this data set.
+    Select the Pie chart.
+    Now, your visualization looks like the following pie chart.
+16. Hover over each slice of the pie to see the count and percentage values for each categoryId.
+17. Click on the STRATEGY slice. categoryId=STRATEGY is added to your search string, replacing the top command.
+The search runs again.

 #### Expected Output